XPipe LogoXPipe Documentation

 Querying connections

 A connection reference is just a UUID string.
-You can query one or multiple connections stored in XPipe based on various filters.
+You can query one or multiple existing connections stored in XPipe based on various filters.

 API reference